taty-anna/heating-system-optimisation/README.md

 3. **Identifying Improvement Areas:**
    - By analyzing the baseline strategy, we can identify specific areas where optimization can yield significant benefits.
 For instance, recognizing periods of high power usage during expensive electricity times highlights the potential for cost savings through better scheduling.

-4. **Validation of Optimization Model:**
-   - The baseline strategy acts as a validation tool for the optimization model.
-It ensures that any claimed improvements are genuine and not a result of erroneous assumptions or model inaccuracies.

 ### Description of the Baseline Strategy